Speed: No Limits: Ride experience

-Upon dispatch from the station, the train took a right turn before entering the 35 metre (115 ft) vertical chain lift hill.
-This was followed by a 34 metre (110 ft) beyond vertical 97° first drop at 95 km/h (59 mph).
-The train traversed a camel bump hill, then an overbanked turn at an angle of 110° into a vertical loop, and then rose up into a block brake section.
-The train then descended a small dip, which followed into a heartline roll.
-The train then turned left with a slight incline before entering a double helix into the final brake run.
-The train then turned right to return to the station.
-A full ride experience on Speed: No Limits lasted approximately one minute and 30 seconds.
+Upon dispatch from the station, the train made a right-hand turn before ascending the 35-metre (115 ft) vertical chain lift hill.
+This was followed by a 34-metre (110 ft) beyond-vertical first drop at an angle of 97°, reaching a top speed of 95 km/h (59 mph).
+The train then traversed a camelback hill and entered an overbanked turn at 110°, which led into a vertical loop before rising into a block brake section.
+Following a small dip, the train navigated a heartline roll, then turned left with a slight incline and entered a double helix that led into the final brake run.
+The train completed the circuit with a right-hand turn returning to the station.
+The full ride lasted approximately one minute and 30 seconds.